Same-day pest control in McKinney, Allen, Frisco & Plano. Call before noon.

 • Quarterly plans start at $40/mo, billed monthly

-Penn State Extension documents that any repellent product applied to an active sugar ant trail triggers the colony to split into new nests, which is why lasting control means slow-acting bait the workers carry back to the queens, not a spray.
+Texas A&M AgriLife Extension notes that a repellent product applied to an active odorous house ant trail can drive the colony to split into new nests, which is why lasting control means slow-acting bait the workers carry back to the queens, not a spray.
 We bait and seal on one visit.

 Pet & kid safe